Internet safety includes but is not limited to: system security, password security, and content filtering.

 What happens if students access dangerous content on a district device?

-The GoGuardian web filter filters both dangerous content and also makes a note of flagged content which sends a report to the building principal.
+The GoGuardian web filter blocks dangerous content, makes a note of flagged content, and sends a reports to the building principal if inappriote content is accessed.

 My child shared their school device password with someone and now they are accessing her material.
 What do we do?